 The end result of their efforts can be heard on ‘Driving Home Alone’.

-Recorded at Summerfield Studio in early 2015, Del's second solo album is slightly more acoustic in nature than 'Driving Home Alone' but the songs remain as before - focussed on relationships - good and bad.
+Recorded at Summerfield Studio in early 2015, Del's second solo album was slightly rockier than the first but also featured several acoustic-based songs than 'Driving Home Alone'.
+However, the songs remained as before - focussed on relationships - good and bad.
 Go to the Music Tracks page to listen to some sample tracks.

 *All live photos courtesy of Don Laing